 Treatment and Return to Work

-An important goal of the OEM physician is returning a worker to the workplace.
-Research indicates that early return to work can reduce long-term work absenteeism and long-term disability.
-When workers with an acute injury or illness cannot return to their typical work routine, they may be assigned transitional duty (sometimes called light or modified duty).
-For example, the OEM physician may recommend limitations on pushing, pulling, lifting, sitting, and standing based on the current clinical condition of the worker.
+An important goal of OEM doctors is to return workers to the workplace as soon as it is safe.
+An early return to work can reduce the number of missed work days and the extent of disability over the long term.
+When workers with an injury or illness cannot return to their typical work routine, they may be assigned transitional duty (sometimes called light or modified duty).
+For example, OEM doctors may recommend limitations on pushing, pulling, lifting, sitting, and standing.

-OEM physicians provide medical screening and surveillance of workers in workplaces with potential exposures to hazardous substances.
-In the US, the Occupational Safety and Health Administration (OSHA) issues medical screening and surveillance standards for general industry and for states and individual companies; a number of substances are included (see OSHA: Medical Screening and Surveillance).
+OEM doctors provide medical screening and surveillance of workers in workplaces with potential exposures to hazardous substances.
+In the United States, the Occupational Safety and Health Administration (OSHA) issues standards for such screening and surveillance.

-Medical screening is done to detect disease or dysfunction before a person would normally seek medical care.
-For example, people who may be at high risk of certain conditions are screened (eg, periodic cholesterol testing or A1C testing).
+Medical screening is a one-time evaluation, typically before the worker is hired.
+Screening is done to detect illness or dysfunction before a person seeks medical care.
+For example, doctors may screen people who may be at high risk of certain conditions.

-Depending on the substance involved, either screening, surveillance, or both may be indicated.
+Depending on the substance involved, screening, surveillance, or both may be done.

 The following English-language resources may be useful.
 Please note that THE MANUAL is not responsible for the content of these resources.

-Occupational Health and Safety Administration: Sets and enforces standards to ensure safe and healthful working conditions for workers.
-Provides information about workers' rights, hazard recognition, COVID-19, fall prevention, suicide prevention, personal protective equipment, and documentation requirements.
+Occupational Health and Safety Administration: Sets and enforces standards to ensure safe and healthful working conditions for workers; also provides information about workers' rights, hazard recognition, COVID-19, fall prevention, suicide prevention, personal protective equipment, and documentation requirements.

-Pediatric Environmental Health Specialty Units: Provides information about how environmental factors (eg, hurricanes, floods, lead, wildfires, marijuana, vaping) affect the health of children and adults of reproductive age.
-Also provides contact information to experts in various areas of the US.
+Pediatric Environmental Health Specialty Units: Provides information about how environmental factors (such as hurricanes, floods, lead, and wildfires) affect the health of children and adults of reproductive age; also provides contact information to experts in various areas of the United States.

-National Institute for Occupational Safety and Health (NIOSH): Provides guidance and authoritative recommendations for improving safety and health in the workplace, including such topics as nail gun safety and the health implications and applications of nanotechnology.
+National Institute for Occupational Safety and Health (NIOSH): Seeks new information about occupational safety and health, based on its own scientific research, and provides guidance and authoritative recommendations for improving safety and health in the workplace; also provides information about such topics as nail gun safety and about the health implications and applications of nanotechnology (eg, nanotechnology laboratory safety).